If you’re looking for a LinkedIn lead generation strategy that generates high quality leads, you’re going to want to read this.

 How do you do this?

-You can simply Google their name, or have a look at their Linkedin profile and follow the “recipe” below.
+You can simply Google their name, or take a look at their LinkedIn profile and follow the “recipe” below.

 Use the CCQ formula for personalization